MicrosoftEdge/MSEdgeExplainers/VirtualKeyboardAPI/explainer.md

 ### API Availability in iframe Context

 iframes will not be able to set or change the virtual keyboard behaviour via `navigator.virtualKeyboard.overlaysContent`, the root page is responsible for setting this policy.
-However, the `overlaygeometrychange` event will fire in the focus chain of the element that triggered the virtual keyboard visibility (i.e. the frame in which the focused element lives, along with its ancestor frames).
+However, the `geometrychange` event will fire in the focus chain of the element that triggered the virtual keyboard visibility (i.e. the frame in which the focused element lives, along with its ancestor frames).

 We must also note that virtual keyboard's `boundingRect` (geometry) exposed to the iframe via the `geometrychange` event are relative to the iframe's client coordinates and not the root page or in other words the `boundingRect` exposed represents the intersection between the virtual keyboard and the iframe element.